samayo/bulletproof/README.md

 SeoWrapper
 ===========================

-Ever created a simple blog site, with few static/dynamic pages and wanted to build a function to output title, content, and keywords but felt lazy somehow?
-Well, here is SimpleSeo to the rescue.
+Ever created a simple blog site, with few static/dynamic pages and wanted to build a function to output:

-Extremely easy way, to explain what these files do is, to imagine:

-That you have a basic site, with static & one dynamic page.
-That means, you may have static pages like (`home.php, about.php, portofolio.php, contact.php`) pages.
-All are basic (i.e. NO dynamically changing content is in the page)

-OK!
-Now, if you include this the `seoWrapperClass.php`  then give declare all static pages you have, and their titles, and you are done.
-The lib will detected the current page, pull titles, content and keywords for that page.

-## bootstrap
-(I don't know what boostrap means :) but, if it is an engine starter, then this is bootsrap) Just `include()` `seoWrapperClass.php` class, at the start of your page, or use `spl_autoload_register('myAutoloader');`.
-Whatever works for you.
+	`<meta name="description" content="`description`" />`
+	`<meta name="keywords" content="`keywords`" />`
+	`<title>`title`</title>`

+But, felt lazy somehow, and needed a quick solution?
+Well, seoWrapper is a good solution.

+A another example is, to imagine, that you have a site with `4` pages. `3` are static pages, like
+        `home.php` // Static Page : just static stuff, same url & content always.
+        `about.php` // Static Page : just static stuff, same url & content always.
+        `blog.php` / /Dynamic Page : This page is dynamic, and url can change with `id?=` thus needs dynamic meta data `contact.php` // Static Page : just static stuff, same url & content always.

 ## Configuring/installing